 Program Requirements Units

-15 units of coursework overall, 6 of which may count towards both the Certificate and the PhD degree, and 9 of which may only be allocated to the Certificate.
+15 units of courses overall, 6 of which may count towards both the certificate and the PhD degree, and 9 of which may only be allocated to the certificate.
 Students earning the Certificate in Translation with the PhD thus complete 69 units total, rather than the standard 60 units for the PhD alone.

 Two core courses, which may be taken in order of preference, and which also integrate translation practice:

 - Comp Lit.
 551. Methods of Literary Study: The Theory and Practice of Literary Translation I. A review of translation theories, with a study of translation practices of various literary forms (prose, poetry, drama) and media.
 Prerequisite native or near-native competence in English and another language.
 Also open to qualified students not in the Certificate program.

 - Comp.
 Lit.
 552. Methods of Literary Study: The Theory and Practice of Literary Translation II.
 A review of translation theories and the study of translation practices of various literary forms (prose, poetry, drama) and media.
 Prerequisite native or near-native competence in English and another language.
 A more general approach to translation and cultural exchange in a globalizing world than Part I. Topics will include the ideological underpinnings of translation, the political uses of language in intercultural communication, and the multiple uses of translations of all kinds of literature in a multicultural world.
 Students will choose a text that has already been translated for critique in addition to producing their own translation; students will be expected to report orally on the process and the product of this project several times during the semester.